CyanFroste/yandere/README.md

 ### Features
 - Browse
 - Download
-- Batch download by enablind QDM by long pressing an image
+- Batch download by enabling QDM by long pressing an image
 - Search by tag

 ### Technical features